Family Dispute Resolution

 Family Dispute Resolution – Know the process.

-Family Dispute Resolution is a part of the pre-action procedures required to be complied with prior to commencing a parenting matter in the Family Court.
+Family Dispute Resolution is a part of the pre-action procedures required to be complied with prior to commencing a parenting matter in the Federal Circuit and Family Court of Australia.

-There are exceptions, but in the majority of matters, parties must undertake Family Dispute Resolution prior to filing an Application for Parenting Orders with the Family Court or Federal Circuit Court.
+There are exceptions, but in the majority of matters, parties must undertake Family Dispute Resolution prior to filing an Application for Parenting Orders with the Federal Circuit and Family Court of Australia.

 Step One